istio/proxy/src/envoy/mixer/README.md

 ## How to pass some attributes from client proxy to mixer.

 Usually client proxy is not configured to call mixer (it can be enabled in the route opaque_config).
 Client proxy can pass some attributes to mixer by using "forward_attributes" field.
-Its attributes will be send to the upstream proxy (the server proxy).
-If the server proxy is calling mixer, these attributes will be send to the mixer.
+Its attributes will be sent to the upstream proxy (the server proxy).
+If the server proxy is calling mixer, these attributes will be sent to the mixer.